mirage/mirage-qubes/README.md

 mirage-qubes
 ============

-Provides of various Qubes protocols:
+Implementations of various Qubes protocols:

 - `Qubes.RExec`: provide services to other VMs
 - `Qubes.GUI`: just enough of the GUI protocol so that Qubes accepts the AppVM